5th Sept 2020

 The three routers in this section represent the current state of the art for 4G and 5G internet routers.
 At the of writing the prices are high and availability scarce.

-They’re included here mainly to show where things may be going in the future.
-Prices are disregarded for this selection; it’s only about finding the best performance available.
+They’re included here mainly to show where things may be going in the near future.
+Prices are disregarded for this selection; it’s only about comparing the best performance available.

 |D-Link DWR-921||TP-Link TL-MR6400||Huawei B311||D-Link DWR-953